 |(a) Any interested person, as defined in Texas Government

-repeal of a rule of the State Board for Educator Certification (SBEC)
+or repeal of a rule of the State Board for Educator Certification

-by filing a petition on a form provided in this subsection.
-The petition
+(SBEC) by filing a petition on the form provided in this subsection.

-shall be signed and submitted to the designated Texas Education Agency
+The petition shall be signed and submitted to the designated Texas

-(TEA) office.
-The TEA staff shall evaluate the merits of the proposal
+Education Agency (TEA) office.
+The TEA staff shall evaluate the merits

-to determine whether to recommend that rulemaking proceedings be initiated
+of the petition to determine whether to recommend that rulemaking

-the TEA staff must respond to the petitioner within 60 calendar days
+staff must respond to the petitioner within 60 calendar days of receipt

 (1) Where possible, the recommendation concerning the

-petition shall be placed on the SBEC agenda, and the SBEC shall act
+petition shall be placed on the next SBEC agenda, and the SBEC shall

-on the petition within the 60-calendar-day time limit.
+act on the petition within 60 calendar days.